Today I am publishing my second annual Integrity Report.

-There are 3 questions that I’m going to answer in my Integrity Report (feel free to use these for your own integrity report if you want).
+There are 3 main questions that I will answer in this Integrity Report.
+(You are welcome to replicate these questions for your own Integrity Report.)

-- What are the core values that drive my life?
+- What are the core values that drive my life and work?

 - How am I living and working with integrity right now?

-- How can I set a higher standard and lead with more integrity in the future?
+- How can I set a higher standard in the future?

 Here we go…